mendhak/Conscrypt-Provider/README.md

+Conscrypt Provider is an APK which can provide the Conscrypt Library to apps that support older Android devices.
+The [Conscrypt Library](https://github.com/google/conscrypt) provides modern TLS capabilities and ciphers, including TLS 1.3.
+It is provided as a separate APK because not all users will need it, and because the library is quite large.

 ## Motivation

-I want to provide TLS 1.3 to pre-Android-10 users in my app, without relying on closed source libraries.
+I want to provide TLS 1.3 to pre-Android-10 users in my app, without having to rely on closed source libraries.
 The simplest way to do this is to include the [Conscrypt library](https://github.com/google/conscrypt/).

 However, this library is massive, it adds about 5+MB to the APK size.